devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

-`check_freshness`: Sets whether or not freshness checks are enabled for the host `freshness_threshold`: The freshness threshold used for the host `first_notification_delay`: The amount of time to wait to send out the first notification when a host enters a non-UP state `notification_options`: Determines when Nagios should alert if a host is one or more of the following option:
+`check_freshness`: Sets whether or not freshness checks are enabled for the host `freshness_threshold`: The freshness threshold used for the host `first_notification_delay`: The amount of time to wait to send out the first notification when a host enters a non-UP state `notification_options`: Determines when Nagios should alert if a host is one or more of the following options:
     - o = UP
     - d = DOWN
     - u = UNREACHABLE